-My article below appears in the International Hyperhidrosis Society’s September/October 2011 Sweat Solutions newsletter.
-You may find my original article here.
+My article below appeared in the International Hyperhidrosis Society’s September/October 2011 Sweat Solutions newsletter.

 Prior to my own Botox experience, I put myself through college working as a Certified Pharmacy Technician.
 There was constant contact with paper and Rx labels that had to be affixed to the Rx vials.
 I ended up buying a tiny battery-operated desk fan that I placed directly in front of me on the filling counter.
 This way, I didn’t smear the labels or lose my grip on the counting tray as I was transferring the pills from the tray into the vials.
 I felt kind of embarrassed at first, but I got over it because it was a simple modification that allowed me to be more effective at my job.
 During this time, I also tried beta blockers and anticholinergics as therapy options.